Show All Answers

 Certainly!
 A good rule of thumb is that a cubic yard is about the size of a washer or dryer.
 So, two (2) cubic yards would be about a washer and dryer side by side.

-Each rental includes chairs and tables up to capacity of room, 8 hour rental including set up and tear down, ability to add on a dance floor, projector, microphone, and portable sound system.
+Each rental includes chairs and tables up to the capacity of room, 8 hour rental including set up and tear down, ability to add on a dance floor, projector, microphone, and portable sound system.

 Yes, all that we require is that your caterer follows all City of Red Oak Health Department guidelines.